What testing is done on donor sperm?

 Donors have a medical and genetic evaluation.

-Each applicant has a complete physical examination and their medical and genetic history is evaluated by a clinical geneticist.
-Fairfax Cryobank provides the expertise of board-certified clinical geneticists in evaluation of the donor’s medical and family history as well as reviewing the test results of the extensive genetic screening performed on all sperm donor applicants.
+Each applicant has a complete physical examination and a clinical geneticist evaluates their medical and genetic history.
+Fairfax Cryobank provides the expertise of board-certified clinical geneticists in the evaluation of the donor’s medical and family history, as well as reviewing the test results of the extensive genetic screening performed on all sperm donor applicants.

 For the current list: Genetic Disease Testing